matt-bernhardt/OAstats/readme.txt

 This is a rough mockup of a reporting interface for an Open Access statistics project.
+This project will shortly be superseded by a more official version, but in the meantime it is helpful for working out some UI and Mongo issues.